jon-heard/obsidian-inline-scripts-library/adventurecrafter.sfile.md

 	(pick+1), ")_.\n\n" ];
 ```
 __
-themes pick - Pick a random theme from the chosen themes, as per the Adventure Crafter rules.
+themes pick - Picks a random theme from the chosen themes, as per the Adventure Crafter rules.

 __